-There are several trees that you can grow indoor, but by far the most common (and the easiest to care for) is the Ficus bonsai.
-The Ficus is tolerant to low humidity and can withstand quite a lot; a good choice for beginners.
+There are several tropical and subtropical trees that you can grow indoor.
+The most common, and the easiest to care for, is the Ficus Bonsai.
+The Ficus is tolerant of low humidity and is very resilient, making it an excellent choice for beginners.

-The most important reason, as stated above, is that temperate trees need a period of dormancy (in winter).
-In this period the yearly growth cycle ends, and the tree prepares for the next cycle which will start again in early spring.
-A tree becomes dormant when temperatures and light intensity gradually decrease over the course of several weeks, which wouldn’t happen when you keep temperate trees indoors.
+As stated above, temperate trees need a period of dormancy in the winter.
+In this period of dormancy, the yearly growth cycle ends, and the tree prepares for the next cycle which will start again in early spring.
+A tree becomes dormant when temperatures and light intensity gradually decrease over several weeks, which does not happen when you keep temperate trees indoors.
 Tropical and subtropical trees do not need this period of dormancy.

-Caring for an indoor bonsai tree is different from that of normal potted house plants.
-The main reason is that bonsai trees are planted in small pots and therefore have limited storage for nutrients and water.
-More important is that tropical trees are used to much light and high humidity; circumstances that are quite difficult to create indoors.
+Caring for an indoor Bonsai is different from that of normal potted house plants.
+The main reason is that Bonsai trees are planted in small pots and therefore have limited storage for nutrients and water.
+More importantly, tropical trees are accustomed to receiving a lot of light and high humidity, climates that are challenging to replicate indoors.

-The main problem with keeping a tropical indoor Bonsai tree is that the intensity of light indoors is much lower than outside.
-Trees won’t die immediately when light intensity is too low, but growth will decrease, eventually weakening the plant.
-Therefore, make sure to place your bonsai at a bright spot, preferably directly in front of a window facing the south is highly recommended when growing Bonsai indoors.
+The main problem with keeping a tropical Bonsai tree indoors is that the intensity of light is much lower than outdoors.
+Trees won’t die immediately if they don’t get enough light, but growth will decrease and weaken the plant over time.
+That’s why placing your Bonsai in a bright location, preferably directly in front of a window facing the south is highly recommended when growing Bonsai indoors.

-Another issue with keeping a tropical bonsai tree indoors is that the tree needs a relatively high humidity, much higher than the indoor conditions of your house (especially when you use heating or air conditioning).
-You can increase humidity near your bonsai tree by placing it on a humidity tray filled with water and by misting your tree a few times a day.
-What also helps is to circulate air from outside, by opening a window during the day.
+Another issue with keeping a Bonsai tree indoors is that the tree needs relatively high humidity, much higher than the conditions of your house, especially with heating or air conditioning.
+You can increase the humidity near your Bonsai tree by placing it on a humidity tray filled with water and by misting your tree a few times a day.
+You can also circulate air from outside, by opening a window during the day.

-The most important rule is; never water on a routine.
-Ignore the label attached to your bonsai tree which states you need to water every x amount of days.
-The best practice is to monitor your tree and only water when needed.
-Please read the watering and fertilizing pages for more detailed information.
+The most important rule is, never water on a routine.
+Ignore the label attached to your Bonsai tree which states you need to water every x amount of days.
+The best practice is to monitor your tree and its soil, and only water when it’s needed.
+Please read the Watering and Fertilizing pages for detailed information.

 Tropical tree species need relatively high temperatures throughout the year, similar to the standard room temperature of your living room.

-To summarize, make sure to select the right tree species and take into account the specific care guidelines for indoor trees, and you will do just fine!
+To summarize, make sure to select the right tree species and take into account the specific care guidelines for indoor trees and your bonsai will do just fine!